mozilla/fxa/packages/fxa-auth-server/docs/service_notifications.md

 Message Properties:

 * `event`: The string "verified".
+* `service`: The name of the service that was logged in to.
 * `uid`: The userid of the account being that was created.
 * `email`: The primary email address that was verified for the account.
 * `locale`: The accept-language header supplies by the user at account creation.